 We have spent years building a comprehensive WordPress training content library that includes hundreds of detailed step-by-step tutorials organized in logical sequence and fully interlinked.
 Our written tutorials show users how to build, manage, and grow a successful presence online using WordPress with no coding skills required and at minimal cost.

 We have also developed a WordPress user tutorials plugin that allows users to instantly access all tutorials on this site plus hundreds of WordPress video tutorials from their own WordPress dashboard.

 While this site is still a work in progress and far from complete, we believe that there’s probably no better site for training non-technical WordPress users than WPCompendium.org.
 All of the tutorials on this site are FREE and anyone is welcome to use it to train their clients, staff, etc.

 We hope that you have found this article useful.

-If you need a WordPress 1-1 script for training clients, go here: How To Effectively Train And Empower Clients To Use WordPress.
+- If you need an effective WordPress 1-1 script for training clients, go here: How To Effectively Train And Empower Clients To Use WordPress.

 - If you need to train your staff to use WordPress, see our Guide On How To Effectively Train Your Staff To Use WordPress In 7 Days.